xpdavid/CS2103R-Report/index.md

 ## Technical Report: Static Analysis (Java) in TEAMMATES
 ### Introduction

 Static analysis tools have been widely used in TEAMMATES, which help us a lot in maintaining coding standard, coding quality or even bug-free code.
-This report will explain how static analysis tools have been used currently in the project.
+This report will explain how static analysis tools for Java have been used currently in the project.
 In addition, it will also explore some additional static analysis rules, which could be enforced gradually in the project.

 #### Existing Static Analysis Rules